EmilHvitfeldt/smltar/docs/02_tokenization.md

 ### Tokenizing by n-grams {#tokenizingngrams}

-An n-gram (sometimes written "ngram") is a term in linguistics for a contiguous sequence of $n$ items from a given sequence of text or speech.
+\index{tokenization!n-gram}An n-gram (sometimes written "ngram") is a term in linguistics for a contiguous sequence of $n$ items from a given sequence of text or speech.
 The item can be phonemes, syllables, letters, or words depending on the application, but when most people talk about n-grams, they mean a group of $n$ words.
 In this book, we will use n-gram to denote word n-grams unless otherwise stated.

 <div class="rmdnote">
 <p>We use Latin prefixes so that a 1-gram is called a unigram, a 2-gram is called a bigram, a 3-gram called a trigram, and so on.</p>